 ► Checking in for your flight

-More information on Norwegian check in procedures.
+More information on Norwegian check in procedures including check-in deadlines.

 ► More about Norwegian

 Norwegian offer free wireless Internet in many of their newer planes.